uavaustin/docs.uavaustin.org/guides/python/src/modules.md

 ├── one.py
 ├── two.py
 └── nested
-    ├── three.py
-    └── four.py
+    └── three.py
 ```

 So what are all these files for?

 - `one.py` and `two.py` are just two normal Python modules.
 Nothing special
   here.
-- `three.py` and `four.py` are Python modules inside a nested directory.
-This
+- `three.py` is a Python module inside a nested directory.
+This makes importing
-  makes importing a little different.
+  a little different.
 - `__init__.py` and `__main__.py` are special module names that we'll talk
   about in a bit.